fellesverkstedet/hat-systems/README.md

 ## TODO

-* Material module is only partly documented, and files should be scrutinized before attemptin to produce.
+* Material module is only partly documented, and files should be scrutinized before any attempt to produce.
 * Rack: Remove mostly-unused bolt holes in sides.
 They stay still by their own weight.
 * Publish sources and assembly drawing for `Material Storage`
 * Add a template .SVG file for drawer label (for ease of making on laser/printer)